 On the other hand, mobile apps are also used for mobilizing, registering, following up and maintaining a database of COVID-19 vaccinations.
 As traditional immunization cards or certificates are vulnerable to forgery, corruption, alterations, and difficulty read by non-health experts, they can easily become lost and are also susceptible to weather conditions such as rain.
-There is a need to develop secure COVID-19 electronic-based vaccination cards.
+There is a need to develop secure COVID-19 electronic-based vaccination certificates or passports to counter the limitations of traditional vaccination cards.
 However, such technological interventions should be guided by ethical guidelines (Mbunge et al., 2021).